duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/39_baseline_tensorflow_from_logs.md

 # Imitation Learning from Logs {#embodied_il_logs status=beta}

-In this part, you can find all the required steps in order to make a submission based on Imitation Learning with Tensorflow for the lane following task using real log data.
+In this part, you can find the required steps to make a submission based on Imitation Learning with Tensorflow for the lane following task, using real log data.
 It can be used as a starting point for any of the [`LF`](#challenge-LF), [`LFV`](#challenge-LFV, and [`LFI`](#challenge-LFI) challenges.

 <div class='requirements' markdown='1'>

 Requires: That you have made a submission with the [tensorflow template](#tensorflow-template).

-Result: You win the AI-DO!
+Result: You run a submission that won a previous edition of the AI-DO.

 </div>